cqueng/ENEX20001/Week 04/05 Creating a Millisecond Counter.md

         }
 ```

-To do this, we need to create a few registers to keep track of our time and states.
+To do this, we need to create a few registers to keep track of our time and states, in addition to the global variable `volatile uint32_t milliseconds = 0;`.
 ```
-   volatile uint32_t milliseconds = 0;

    uint32_t lastTime = 0;
    int currentLed = 0;
    int state = 0; // State 0 for LED off, 1 for LED on